See which Halloween candy is contributing to child labor and deforestation

 Examples of basic fair labor certifications include Fair Trade International, Fair Trade USA, and Rainforest Alliance (which has merged with another organization called UTZ).
 Some companies like Mondelez and Lindt have developed their own criteria for self-certification but score lower because those processes are less clear-cut and independent.
 Beyond certification moves include efforts like Devine sharing ownership with farmer cooperatives in West Africa, so harvesters have a say in the practices they deploy.
 Top-scoring Alter Ego also doesn’t use palm oil in its products, a major contributor to deforestation, and invests in agroforestry practices to help maintain the environment where they’re planting.

-Since 2015 Green America has traditionally ranked candy companies about twice annually, generally around our collective sweet tooth moments, the fall holiday seasons, and in the spring, around Valentine or Easter.
-This year it added the environmental impact category, although it was done mostly to help consumer understand more about related troubling issues.
+Since 2015 Green America has traditionally ranked candy companies about twice annually, generally around our collective sweet tooth moments—the fall holiday seasons and in the spring, around Valentine or Easter.
+This year it added the environmental impact category, although it was done mostly to help consumers understand more about related troubling issues.
 It had a relatively small effect on overall scores.
 (In response to the scores, Hershey’s and Mondelez noted the work they’ve done on their own responsible sourcing initiatives.
 The other companies didn’t respond, but we will update this article if they do.)

 “Within the cocoa industry there seems to be an intersection between labor abuses and environmental practices,” says Tate.
 “So, for example, within the Ivory Coast and Ghana, 90% of their forest has been lost to the cocoa industry.”
 A big reason is that cocoa trees need to be replanted over time, and that costs money, especially if you’re trying to replenish the nutrients in the surrounding soil.
 When farmers are paid too little, they can’t afford to do that.
 “So instead they expand into forest areas, which obviously causes deforestation,” she says.

 Companies that have made long-term commitments to change business practices might still score low if they’ve yet to disclose progress toward those goals.
-“We’ve seen companies announce initiatives where they’re gearing a hundreds of millions of dollars towards the problem . . . [but] we need to see what the results of those initiatives are,” says Todd Larsen, the executive co-director for consumer and corporate engagement at Green America.
+“We’ve seen companies announce initiatives where they’re gearing a hundreds of millions of dollars toward the problem . . . [but] we need to see what the results of those initiatives are,” says Todd Larsen, the executive co-director for consumer and corporate engagement at Green America.
 “We have seen the large companies taking this issue a bit more seriously in the last couple of years, and I think part of that is the consumer awareness and attention.”